-The Office of Student Services has compiled a list of external scholarship opportunities.
+The Office of Student Affairs and Pro Bono Programs has compiled a list of external scholarship opportunities.
 The list is available on the school’s website.
 You must be enrolled at the school to access the scholarship list.

 How do I access the AJMLS Classified Ads?

-The Office of the Student Services maintains the School’s Classified Ads page.
+The Office of Student Affairs and Pro Bono Programs maintains the School’s Classified Ads page.
 To access it, you must first log into your AJMLS email account.
 Then, proceed to AJMLS homepage.
-Go to the “AJMLS Students” tab, click on “Student Services” on the dropdown menu.
-Once you are in the Student Services page, click on “Classified Ads” on the left column.
+Go to the “AJMLS Students” tab, click on “Student Affairs and Pro Bono Programs” on the dropdown menu.
+Once you are in the Student Affairs and Pro Bono Programs page, click on “Classified Ads” on the left column.

 Pearce & Pearce Health Insurance Program